A Guide to Symmetric Mass Generation in Lattice-QCD: SMG in lattice systems

 where $T^a$ are generators of $\SU(N_f)$.
 However, the spectrum differs qualitatively from that of conventional chiral symmetry breaking.
 All fermion-bilinear mass operators remain gapped, while the Goldstone modes are instead created by higher-dimensional operators.

 In particular, if the order parameter is a four-fermion operator $P_4$, then its variation under a symmetry transformation,

 is itself a four-fermion operator.
 This implies that the corresponding Goldstone bosons are created by local tetraquark operators.
 Consequently, the low-energy excitations are qualitatively different from conventional mesons.
-Furthermore, since our system has an unbroken Spin-$Z_4$, the Goldstone boson will not mix with any operator that is odd under Spin-$Z_4$, such as the fermion-bilinear mass operators.
+Furthermore, since the type-II SMG phase still has an unbroken Spin-$Z_4$, the Goldstone boson will not mix with any operator that is odd under Spin-$Z_4$, such as the fermion-bilinear mass operators.